unChaz/sci-fi-5e/srd/mechanics/combat.md

 Certain features, such as the Extra Attack feature of the fighter, allow you to make more than one attack with this action.

-#### Cast a Spell
+#### Cast a Tek

-Spellcasters such as wizards and clerics, as well as many monsters, have access to spells and can use them to great effect in combat.
-Each spell has a casting time, which specifies whether the caster must use an action, a reaction, minutes, or even hours to cast the spell.
-Casting a spell is, therefore, not necessarily an action.
-Most spells do have a casting time of 1 action, so a spellcaster often uses his or her action in combat to cast such a spell.
+Tekcasters such as wizards and clerics, as well as many monsters, have access to tek skills and can use them to great effect in combat.
+Each tek skill has a casting time, which specifies whether the caster must use an action, a reaction, minutes, or even hours to cast the tek skill.
+Casting a tek skill is, therefore, not necessarily an action.
+Most tek skills do have a casting time of 1 action, so a tekcaster often uses his or her action in combat to cast such a tek skill.

 #### Dash